 Nitric acid majorly produced in the countries of USA, USSR, West Germany, France, and Italy.
 Due to its use in the manufacturing of nitrogen fertilizer like ammonium nitrate, potassium nitrate and nitro phosphate its demand increased year to year and so 55 to 65 % is consumed by fertilizer industries from its overall annual production.

-Nitric acid process facilities are modified from time to time to produce it in larger capacity and less cost.
-There are about 15 chemical processes that can be used for producing nitric acid which are chosen from many based on optimization.
-Based on Le Chatelier’s Principle a reaction can be governed and controlled by temperature, pressure and flow rates to shift the equilibrium conversion in forward direction.
+Nitric acid process facilities are modified from time to time to produce it in the larger capacity and less cost.
+There are about 15 chemical processes that can be used for producing nitric acid which is chosen from many based on optimization.
+Based on Le Chatelier’s Principle a reaction can be governed and controlled by temperature, pressure and flow rates to shift the equilibrium conversion in the forward direction.
 Each method obtained from the research done on chemical kinetics and types of catalyst used.
-Ammonia is used has raw material for many processes.
+Ammonia is used as raw material for many processes.

 A typical process can be briefed in three steps:

 - Ammonia is converted into nitric oxide in the presence of platinum alloy by oxidation.
 4NH3 +5O2 → 4NO + 6H20 +216.7 Kcal/mole